canjs/canjs/observe/attributes/attributes.md

 ### Demo

-When a user enters a new date in the format of _YYYY-DD-MM_, the control listens for changes in the input box and updates the Observable using the `attr` method which then converts the string into a JavaScript date object.
+When a user enters a new date in the format of _YYYY-MM-DD_, the control listens for changes in the input box and updates the Observable using the `attr` method which then converts the string into a JavaScript date object.